perrystreetsoftware/clientside_aws/README.md

 For example, here's how I added clientside_aws to my Sinatra project:

     configure :development do
-      require '../clientside_aws/aws_mock'
+      require 'clientside_aws'
       DYNAMODB = AWS::DynamoDB.new(
         :access_key_id => "...",
         :secret_access_key => "...")
       # more config
     end

 I can then access the DynamoDB API from my code using the standard ruby aws-sdk DynamoDB class, discussed in more detail here: http://rubydoc.info/github/amazonwebservices/aws-sdk-for-ruby/master/AWS/DynamoDB

 Assuming you are including the 'aws_mock' file, you can call DynamoDB just as you normally would in your code.
 For example: